 - documents healthy waters;

-- is from waterbodies in the NE Lakeshore areas, Fox River (Southeast) basin, or Grant, Platte, Sugar or Pecatonica River basins.
+- is from water bodies in the Fox River (Southeast) basin, or Grant, Platte, Sugar or Pecatonica River basins; and

 You may submit any type of data, but a synopsis of data of particular interest to DNR is shown in the following table, including a summary of minimum data requirements.